 |

-subordination to Truth; else it will misguide the judgment and free the lower
+in subordination to Truth; else it will misguide the judgment and free the

-propensities.
+lower propensities.
 It is the province of spiritual sense to govern man.
-Material,

-erring, human thought acts injuriously both upon the body and through it.
+Material, erring, human thought acts injuriously both upon the body and through

+it.
 Will-power is capable of all evil.
-It can never heal the sick, for it is the
+It can never heal the sick, for it is

-prayer of the unrighteous; while the exercise of the sentiments hope, faith,
+the prayer of the unrighteous; while the exercise of the sentiments hope,

-love is the prayer of the righteous.
-This prayer, governed by Science instead
+faith, love is the prayer of the righteous.
+This prayer, governed by Science

-of the senses, heals the sick.
-In the scientific relation of God to man, we
+instead of the senses, heals the sick.
+In the scientific relation of God to

-find that whatever blesses one blesses all, as Jesus showed with the loaves and
+man, we find that whatever blesses one blesses all, as Jesus showed with the

 |